HalfAPum/simple_tcp_implementation/SimpleTCP_lib/README.md

  - Protocol can be used with standard UDP implementations although keep it mind that TCP header starts where payload is expected and only then real payload is defined
  - Designed for Windows systems only
- - Unit-testing is far from perfect by performance (Sleep call, while loop with blocking atomic bool) but they do their job.